Shivangie/HPDF_task1/README.md

 How to run the code
 -------------------
-To start the server type- `node [filename.js]`
+* To run the app in cmd type- `node app.js`
-Go to the link http://localhost:8080 in your browser to run the app.
+* Go to the link http://localhost:8080 in your browser to run the app.
-Port 8080 is the default port.
+* Port 8080 is the default port.

 List of tasks
 --------------